Call4Cloud | MMP-C | Autopilot | Device Preparation

 As shown above, when converting that BinarySecurityToken we will get back our Intune Device Certificate.
 Let’s continue this wonderful story!

-After the enrollment service received the renewal request with all that information in it, the web service will check
+After the enrollment service receives the renewal request with all that information in it, the web service will check

 • if the signature of the BinarySecurityToken is correct.